 site.btaSeptember 9, 1944: Coup d'Etat Ushers in Totalitarian Rule in Bulgaria

-On September 9, 1944, conspirators of Zveno Political Circle and former Military League, with active collaboration of War Minister, General Ivan Marinov, staged a coup d'etat in Sofia with help of army.
+On September 9, 1944, conspirators of Zveno Political Circle and former Military League, with active collaboration of War Minister, General Ivan Marinov, staged a coup d'etat in Sofia with the help of army.
 They handed power over to the Communist-dominated Fatherland Front.
 These dramatic events took place against the backdrop of the Soviet Army invading Bulgaria during World War II.

 The Konstantin Muraviev Cabinet was deposed.
 Kimon Georgiev's coalition cabinet, composed of Zveno members, Communists, Pladne Agrarians, Social Democrats and independents, was installed.